 Here’s how to prepare this Flavorful Baked Chicken Drumsticks recipe:

-After removing them from the oven, let them rest 5-10 minutes before serving so the juices can redistribute into the meat.
+After removing chicken drumsticks from the oven, let them rest 5-10 minutes before serving so the juices can redistribute into the meat.

 You can also make baked chicken thighs with this recipe.
 The cook time will be similar, but using a meat thermometer is the best way to tell when they are done.